TheOdinProject/curriculum/README.md

 DONE * Create a URL catcher that plants a cookie in the browser for ?cb= anything (and can be expanded into others) 1 day cookie
-DONE * Check the cookie when the Scheduler page is reached, then do whatever comes next
+DONE * Check the cookie when the Scheduler page is reached, then do whatever comes next DONE If no prev events, park on scheduler page with that content bucket already set, kill cookie DONE If prev events, go to preferences page and add a new-but-unsaved event (just a select?), kill cookie either way, put message saying what's up

-* If no prev events, park on scheduler page with that content bucket already set, kill cookie
+* Have "Update" button go back to scheduler page.
+Need to set up a referrer query string for this... can we autopopulate it or do we manually need to figure it out?
-* If prev events, go to preferences page and add a new-but-unsaved event (just a select?), kill cookie either way, put message saying what's up
+* Improve spacing of the box to handle bigger project names
-* Have submit button go back to scheduler page.
-Need to set up a referrer query string for this.
+* Alpha privacy disclaimer (your info will be public for a while)

 test:
 cookie expiration
-cookie can only be valid content bucket
+cookie clearing after operations cookie can only be valid content bucket will add new content bucket if alone will add new content bucket with message only if it doesn't already exist won't accept a nil content bucket